Hawk Law Group | October 8, 2022 | Car Accidents

 Fortunately, in many situations, you can seek injury compensation for PTSD.
 If your accident happened during the course and scope of your job, you might seek workers’ compensation benefits.
 These benefits pay for your medical treatment and part of your lost wages.

-If your accident resulted from someone else’s negligence, you may be able to pursue an injury claim against the at-fault driver with the help of a car accident attorney.
+If your accident resulted from someone else’s negligence in Georgia, you may be able to pursue an injury claim against the at-fault driver with the help of a car accident attorney.

 You will usually start your claim with the other driver’s insurer.
 Your claim will include evidence to prove negligence and document your losses.
 These losses can include your PTSD treatment and the wages you lost.